rdkcentral/BartonCore/README.md

 ## Subsystems
 Subsystems in Device Service provide access to lower level parts of the stack in a manner safe for concurrent use by device drivers.
-Currently Zilker has a subsystem for Zigbee.
-Future subsystems for BLE, CHIP, and Thread are possible.
+Currently Zilker has a subsystem for Zigbee, Matter, and Thread.
+Future subsystems for BLE and others are possible.

 ## Database